-But is attracting potential customers always a good idea?
+Is attracting people to your product always a good idea?

 Great piece in the WSJ yesterday about the secrets of Apple stores.

 I found these 5 “secrets” that the WSJ uncovered most interesting: